AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-metadata-delete.md

 ---
 description: Metadata to delete from the asset.
-seo-description: Metadata to delete from the asset.
-seo-title: MetadataDelete

 solution: Experience Manager
 title: MetadataDelete
-uuid: 7bd80931-4b7a-4a70-a505-b351653549af

 feature: Dynamic Media Classic,SDK/API,Metadata
 role: Developer,Administrator
 ---